Was this page helpful?

 NOTE: The version number depends on whether the locale has been edited before.

-Handling the Missing Translations
+Handling the missing translations

-Now let's take a look at more advanced scenarios.
 The biggest problem editorial teams face is how to handle the missing translations for particular languages in a scalable and elegant way.
 To help you deal with that, you can turn to configuring custom fallback locales and understand the technical implications of leaving localized fields empty.

 Custom fallback locales